Major & Minors

 The University of Minnesota offers a number of individualized degree programs, which provide the opportunity for students to combine the study of mass communication with the study of related disciplines such as marketing, political science, psychology, art history or English.
 These degree programs include the Bachelor of Individualized Studies (BIS) and the Inter-College Program (ICP).

-If you are interested in pursuing any of the individualized programs listed here, please meet with Rebecca Rassier during walk-in hours.
+If you are interested in pursuing any of the individualized programs listed here, please meet with Rebecca Rassier during drop-in hours.